|

 repositories of specialized information remain, as does the threat of a

+catastrophic loss.
+Take GitHub, for example.
 GitHub has in recent years become the world’s biggest collection of open source software.

 That’s made it an invaluable education and business resource.
 Beyond